Sales Methodologies

 Practice Any of These Methodologies

 Pick a methodology, paste a LinkedIn URL, and run a live voice roleplay.
-SPIN, MEDDIC, Challenger, or BANT — practice against the buyer you're actually meeting tomorrow.
+SPIN, MEDDIC, Challenger, BANT, or Sandler — practice against the buyer you're actually meeting tomorrow.